 - Vexatious or Malicious Complaints

 Where complaints are found to be vexatious or malicious, Souters reserves the right to consider invoking the disciplinary procedures under the Learner Disciplinary Procedure.
-A vexatious complaint is defined as a complaint which is clearly unsustainable.
+A vexatious complaint is defined as a complaint that is clearly unsustainable.
 A malicious complaint is defined as an attempt to defame the name or character of someone connected with the Centre or the Centre as a whole.
 Please refer to Annex 1 for further information on vexatious complaints.

 - Complaints to the Governing Body